 Get an interactive future state template.

 4. Service Blueprint Template

-For instance, in the fictitious restaurant example above, the physical evidences include all of the staff, tables, decorations, cutlery, menus, food, and anything else a customer comes into contact with.
+For instance, in the fictitious restaurant example above, the physical evidence includes all the staff, tables, decorations, cutlery, menus, food, and anything else a customer comes into contact with.

-For example, when the physical evidence is plates, cutlery, napkins, and pans, the customer gives their order, the front-of-stage employee — the waiter — takes the order, the back-of-stage employee — the receptionist — processes the order, and the support processes — the chefs — prepare the food.
+For example, when the physical evidence is plates, cutlery, napkins, and pans, the customer gives their order, the front-of-stage employee (waiter) takes the order, the back-of-stage employee (receptionist) processes the order, and the support processes (chefs) prepare the food.

 5. Buyer's Journey Template

-You can also use the classic buyer's journey — awareness, consideration, and decision — to lay out your customer journey map.
+You can also use the classic buyer's journey — awareness, consideration, and decision — to design your customer journey map.

 Editor's note: This post was originally published in August, 2018 and has been updated for comprehensiveness.